yiisoft/yii2/docs/guide/output-client-scripts.md

 );
 ```

-This will add a tag for the script `/js/main.js` located under the applications [base Url](concept-aliases.md#predefined-aliases).
+This will add a tag for the `/js/main.js` script located under the application [base URL](concept-aliases.md#predefined-aliases).

-It is highly recommended that you use [asset bundles](structure-assets.md) to register external JS files rather than using [[yii\web\View::registerJsFile()|registerJsFile()]] because these allow better flexibility and more granular configuration of dependencies.
+It is highly recommended to use [asset bundles](structure-assets.md) to register external JS files rather than [[yii\web\View::registerJsFile()|registerJsFile()]] because these allow better flexibility and more granular dependency configuration.
 Also using asset bundles allows you to combine and compress
 multiple JS files, which is desirable for high traffic websites.

 ## Registering CSS <span id="register-css"></span>